 Gary Cziko: Gary Cziko coined the phrase “universal selection theory” in 1995.
 He defined this term in order to encompass all of the many different forms of selection arising in biology and anthropology.
 From natural selection and sexual selection to rational selection, more universal terminology was needed to encompass all of the many forms that continue to be uncovered.

 Lee Smolin: Theoretical physicist Lee Smolin too has made many important predictions about Universal Darwinism.
 Specifically, his theory of cosmological natural selection holds not only that blackholes could give rise to other universes but that they could provide wormholes by which to travel there.
 While this theory may be unlikely and even difficult to prove, Smolin has provided extremely well-argued reasoning that large-scale systems too are regulatory feedback systems governed via selection.
 From stars to entire galaxies, he has shown that even these astronomical productions are governed in full via negative feedback—again, just like species themselves.

-D. B. Kelley: Theoretical physicist D. B. Kelley has provided what is perhaps the most complete account of where this growing field stands today.
+D. B. Kelley: Author D. B. Kelley has provided what is perhaps the most complete account of where this growing field stands today.
 He has shown that this principle ultimately involves ‘the survival of the fittest systems.’
 Natural selection involves not the preservation of favored races in the struggle for life as defined by Darwin but the preservation of favored systems in the struggle for existence.